-Skinny Vanilla Cupcakes are delicious, and as always, they are free of dairy, eggs, nuts.
+Skinny Vegan Vanilla Cupcakes are delicious, and as always, they are free of dairy, eggs, peanuts.
 Like most of my recipes, they can also be gluten-free if you pick the right flour substitute (I happen to really like Bob’s Red Mill 1-to-1 best).
 Best of all, they are so lower in sugar and fat than most recipes, uses very little oil (I use coconut oil), and gives off the most wonderful vanilla scent which will have you coming back for more.

 Simply put, they are perfect for birthday parties, baby showers, girls night in, holidays, or whenever the day calls for cupcakes.